 - Go to http://www.shopwithscrip.com, click on “Family Sign up”

 - You’ll be asked for our Enrollment Code.
-(Please email Jan Steckel for this: email@example.com)
+(Please email the program coordinator for this: firstname.lastname@example.org.)

 2. Create a Presto Pay account: